irSilviana/ea-johndeerepayment/README.md

 - **Customization**:

+  - The admin can customize the default order status:
+    - pending payment
+    - on-hold
+    - processing
+    - completed
-  - The admin can customize the default order status, and change the default labels, instructions, and descriptions.
+  - The admin can and change the default labels, instructions, and descriptions.
   - Allows the admin to set a custom email to get notifications for John Deere payment requests.
   - Validate the admin email before saving it.